Reston railway station

-Reston is a railway station in the small village of Reston that serves the wider rural parish of Coldingham and nearby small town of Eyemouth in the eastern Scottish Borders council area.
+Reston is a railway station in the small village of Reston that serves the wider rural parish of Coldingham and the nearby town of Eyemouth in the eastern Scottish Borders council area.
 The station is a minor stop on the East Coast Main Line and opened on 23 May 2022 after a £20 million investment.
 The station is owned by Network Rail and managed by ScotRail, although the latter company does not provide any services to or from the station.
 It is the second railway station to have been located in the village, having replaced an earlier station that closed in 1964.

 History

 Original station

 The main line of the North British Railway, between Edinburgh (North Bridge) and Berwick-upon-Tweed, was authorised either on 4 July 1844 or on 19 July 1844, and opened to the public on 22 June 1846.
 One of the original stations was Reston, which was flanked by Grantshouse towards Edinburgh and Ayton towards Berwick.
 The initial service was of five trains each way on weekdays, and two on Sundays.

 The station became a junction with the opening of the branch to Duns on 13 August 1849; this line was later extended by the Berwickshire Railway, reaching Earlston on 16 November 1863 and St. Boswells on 2 October 1865.
 The main line ran roughly east–west through Reston, but turned to the south-east in the eastbound direction.
 The line to Duns and St. Boswells began at a junction facing Berwick-upon-Tweed and ran southwards towards the first station at Chirnside.